kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 This RFC explains how the Kubewarden policies, either owned by the Kubewarden team or 3rd party ones, can be integrated in Rancher Explorer.

-For policies owned by the Kubewarden team  it proposes a development workflow using git branches and automation.
-The needed Rancher Helm charts and Rancher Packages artifacts metadata is tracked in a separate orphan branch for each artifact's repo, and submitted to https://github.com/rancher/charts.
+For policies owned by the Kubewarden team it proposes building Rancher Helm charts that will be published under https://github.com/rancher/charts.

 For 3rd party policies not owned by the Kubewarden team, it proposes using the Artifact Hub API to poll for the metadata stored in